-Topic Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
+Торіс Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
 This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge

-The role of residential Can you outline the role of residential Other Leaders experiences in the experiences in the development of development of young young people in Scouting?
-Self-Reflection development of young people Answers might include: Enjoy being outdoors and to have fun Meet requirements for awards which can't be achieved within the usual weekly programme Provide an opportunity for young people to take responsibility for themselves Give young people a chance to exercise a leadership role with the support of adult leadership (especially in the Cub, Scout and Explorer Scout sections) Build teams - perhaps to strengthen the links within the group, or to integrate a new member into the section Provide young people with the chance to be self-sufficient away from their normal home environment Acquire some new skills Act as a base from which to do other activities Allow leaders to get better acquainted with the young people in their care Provide a high point to the year's activities Increase confidence for young people Allow young people to develop independence without parents/guardians/carers Key part of a high-quality balanced programme Young People Organisation and administration of residential experiences Do you know the key tasks that need to be completed in planning and organising a residential experience?
-What do these skills help the organiser of a residential experience to identify?
-Planning a residential experience - what do we need to know before we start?
-Ensuring effective administration - what do we need to do?
-Preparing and coordinating a programme of activities:
+Convey autime the sale of such lessthat

+The role of residential experiences in the Can you outline the role of residential experiences in the development of Other Leaders

+development of young young people in Scouting?
+Self-Reflection

+people

+Answers might include: Young People

+Enjoy being outdoors and to have fun

+Meet requirements for awards which can't be achieved within the usual

+weekly programme

+Provide an opportunity for young

+people to take responsibility for

+themselves

+Give young people a chance to

+exercise a leadership role with the

+support of adult leadership (especially

+in the Cub, Scout and Explorer Scout sections)

+Build teams - perhaps to strengthen

+the links within the group, or to

+integrate a new member into the

+section

+Provide young people with the chance

+to be self-sufficient away from their

+normal home environmentAcquire some new skills

+Act as a base from which to do other

+activities

+Allow leaders to get better acquainted

+with the young people in their care

+Provide a high point to the year's

+activities

+Increase confidence for young peopleAllow young people to develop

+independence without

+parents/guardians/carers

+Key part of a high-quality balanced

+programme

+Organization and De yeu knew the key teaks that need to

+Organisation and administration of Do you know the key tasks that need to be completed in planning and

+residential experiences organising a residential experience?

+What do these skills help the organiser of

+a residential experience to identify?

+Planning a residential experience - what

+do we need to know before we start?

+Ensuring effective administration - what

+do we need to do?

+Preparing and coordinating a programme

+of activities:

+L I